jorgebucaran/classcat/README.md

 ## Credits

-classcat was inspired by [JedWatson/classnames](https://github.com/JedWatson/classnames) with support for nested objects and [improved](/bench/README.md) performance.
-It differs from classnames in that it does not accept [variable arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments).
+Classcat is inspired by [JedWatson/classNames](https://github.com/JedWatson/classnames) with support for nested objects and [better performance](/bench/README.md).
+It differs from classNames in that it does not accept [variable arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments).

 ```js
 cc("foo", "bar", "baz") // => foo
 ```

-To solve this, wrap the arguments inside an array.
+To work around this, wrap the arguments inside an array.

 ```js
 cc(["foo", "bar", "baz"]) // => foo bar baz